TitoMoi/servihelper/README.md

 Then, select the participant/s\* and click the create button _(or create another assignment)_:

 \*_The algorithm used to sort the participants is based on participation of that assignment type and then are sorted again by time distance.
-Also, there is a yellow and red clock helpers to distribute the effort along the year._
+Also, there is a yellow and red clock helpers to distribute the effort along the year._ This ensures equallity among all the participants, but there are special cases where you need the global participation view.

-\*_Only global count by participation is a bad measure and can lead to repeat assignment types.
-Anyway if you want to see global counts you have them on the statistics section._
+\*The global view: _Assign participants only by global count _(round robin queue)_ is a **bad measure** and can lead to repeat assignment types just because it's the participant turn.
+It's better to assign participants by assignment type and then by time distance.
+This way, the participants will have a more balanced work load.
+When there are many participants, it's a good idea to increase the 'distance in days clock' _(yellow clock in settings section)\_ that prevents the participant to take another assignment in a long time.
+Anyway, when creating the assignment you also have the global count option.

+The global view ensures faster times to make an assignment but punishes the participant to do diferent assignment types.
+Use this view wisely.

-## Best order to create assignments based on priority
+## Best order to create assignment types based on priority

 1. First, create life & ministry assignments.
 2. Second, create weekend meeting assignments.